Postnup Agreements are Now Legal

 An Indonesian, who is married to a foreign citizen, is allowed to own Indonesian property (Hak Milik or Hak Guna Bangunan), with a notarial prenup or postnuptial agreement in place, which separates assets between husband and wife (pisah harta).

-Before this ruling, should an Indonesian (who is married to a foreigner, without a prenup) inherit a property with Hak Milik or Hak Guna Bangunan land title, the Indonesian would be compelled to sell the property within one year.
+Before this ruling, an Indonesian (who is married to a foreigner, without a prenup) was unable to own a property with Hak Milik or Hak Guna Bangunan land title, other than through inherritances and bequests, the Indonesian would be compelled to sell the property within one year.
 Otherwise, the property could become National Land.

 Now, postnuptial agreements are legal, in accordance with the ruling made by the Indonesian Constitutional Court, Number 69/PUU-XIII/2015 (Postnup Ruling), announced on 27 October 2016.
 The couple could sign a postnup agreement allowing the Indonesian to keep the property.